nvzqz/rosy/README.md

 #### Rosy vs Rutie

 [Rutie] is a Rust library that tries to be less magical than Helix.
-It takes an excellent approach to wrapping Ruby's C API in Rust by exposing Ruby classes as Rust `struct`s.
+It is a continuation of the work done on [ruru], which is no longer maintained as of the end of 2017.
+Rutie takes an excellent approach to wrapping Ruby's C API in Rust by exposing Ruby classes as Rust `struct`s.
 This inspired the layout and design of Rosy to some extent.
-Rutie is actually a continuation of the work done on [ruru], which is no longer maintained as of the end of 2017.
-Rutie even exports its low-level C bindings in a module that can be used to write functionality that Rutie have.

-Unlike Rutie, Rosy doesn't expose the lower-level C library.
-The reasoning is that if certain functionality is missing from Rosy, it should be added to the core library by either requesting it through [an issue][issues] or submitting a [pull request][pulls] with an implementation.
+However, unlike Rutie, Rosy doesn't expose the lower-level C bindings.
+The reasoning is that if certain functionality is missing from Rosy, it should be added to the core library by either requesting it through an [issue][issues] or submitting a [pull request][pulls] with an implementation.

 Rosy is also designed to enable you to write the most performant code possible such that it can't be beaten by using the C API directly.
 This aligns with the